-I’d like to think that, hot off his medical residency, George Miller turned to the nearest reflective surface and muttered to himself “some day, you’re going to have a bewilderingly eclectic IMDb page.”
-Then, presumably, he hopped on his dune buggy, and rode off into the sunset to immediately begin shooting Mad Max.
+I’d like to think that, hot off his medical residency, George Miller turned to the nearest reflective surface and muttered to himself “Someday, you’re going to have a bewilderingly eclectic IMDb page.”
+Then, presumably, he hopped on his dune buggy and rode off into the sunset to immediately begin shooting Mad Max.

-All to say, Miller is a man of many talents: he wrote Babe; directed its weird and wonderful sequel; helmed the academy award winning Happy Feet franchise; and even served as producer and second unit director on the Sam Neil-starring sailboat thriller Dead Calm.
+All to say, Miller is a man of many talents: he wrote Babe; directed its weird and wonderful sequel; helmed the academy award-winning Happy Feet franchise, and even served as producer and second unit director on the Sam Neil-starring sailboat thriller Dead Calm.
 In 1983, in between Mad Max sequels, Miller directed a segment for the Twilight Zone movie, which saw a bug-eyed John Lithgow feverishly trying to shoot a gremlin off the wing of a commercial airliner.
-Enamoured by his experience with Amblin Entertainment, and with an adapted screenplay of a recent work by American literary treasure John Updike in his possession, Miller made the (admittedly rocky) move to Hollywood.
+Enamored by his experience with Amblin Entertainment, and with an adapted screenplay of a recent work by American literary treasure John Updike in his possession, Miller made the (admittedly rocky) move to Hollywood.
 And so, we were blessed with The Witches of Eastwick.

 Eastwick makes no equivocations about being feminist-leaning.
 With the opening credits still rolling, a freshly-divorced Jane (Susan Sarandon) is subjected to workplace harassment/sex blackmail in front of her band class.
 “You know he made a pass at me last week too?” recalls Michelle Pfeiffer’s Sukie between martini sips.
 “I can’t even stand to think about it, okay?” spits Alex, played by Cher, radiant in spite (or because) of a cowboy boot and sweatpants combo.
 It’s one of the most memorable and aspirational girls’ nights put to celluloid; with cheese whip, hooch, an objectionably large jar of pickles, and fierce, unmitigated gal pal support.
 If there’s a ladies’ night powerful enough to invoke satan, this is it.
 Unsatisfied with the men in town, and wanting more out of life, the trio half-jokingly intone the characteristics of their ideal man…inadvertently summoning who else but the super conspicuously named Daryl van Horne, aka the devil, aka Jack Nicholson.

+Behold: The modern pentagram.
 Daryl is, categorically, a shit lord: oozing with a faux feminist sympathy as greasy and insincere as his joke of a ponytail.
 He’s the kind of guy who takes gender studies courses just to hit on women; a skeezy alt-bro who uses disingenuous “wokeness” as a buff for disarming sexual conquests.
 Cher is the first to seek Daryl out, and is treated to a diatribe on how “men [run] around trying to put their dicks into everything” but “women are in touch with different things.”
 Nice first wave feminism Daryl.
 Enlightened gender essentialism you got there.
 It’s barely-veiled condescension masquerading as progressive (ergo desirable) politics: “I like women, I admire them, but if you want me to treat you like a dumb twit, I will!”
 Daryl doesn’t do labels.
 Marriage is stupid.
 It’s “bad for the woman.”
 At some point, Nicholson sexually assaults a duvet cover (I shit you not), and Cher rightfully tells him that he’s not even interesting enough to make her sick, and fixes to leave.